-Join Richard Harrington for an in-depth discussion in this video How to use the exercise files, part of Up and Running with Photoshop Automation.
+Join Richard Harrington for an in-depth discussion in this video How to use the exercise files, part of Photoshop: Automation.

 If your lynda.com membership includes it, I've put together a collection of project files.
 These will help bring the learning activities to life, and give you some files to work with as we walk through the technology inside of Photoshop.
 Now, if you don't have these files, you can use any of your own files.
 Or of course, take my files and supplement them with some of your own to really round out the learning experience.
 All I ask is that when you're done with this lesson, please discard the files.
 I'm sharing with you some of my personal photos, and I'd appreciate it if you don't use those for anything else besides the educational activities.

 I've licensed them to you for individual use, for just this course.
 After the course, please discard the files, and you can continue to use them only for educational purposes.
 Thanks a lot.

 This course was created and produced by Rich Harrington.
 We are honored to host these tutorials in the lynda.com library.

 - Performing quick lens corrections